Estimates of sub and super solutions of Schr\"odinger equations with very singular potentials: Abstract

 \section{Abstract}

-Consider operators $L^{V}:=\Gd + V$ in a bounded smooth domain $\Gw\sbs \mathbb{R}^N$.
-Assume that $V\in C^1(\Gw)$ satisfies $V(x) \leq \bar a\,\dist(x,\bdw)^{-2}$ in $\Gw$ and that $1<c_H(V)$ ($=$ the Hardy constant relative to $V$).
-Under these assumptions and some conditions on the ground state, we derive two-sided estimates of weighted integrals of positive \LVsup and \LVsub functions.
-We show that these conditions hold for large classes of uperators.
+Consider operators $L_{V}:=\Gd + V$ in a bounded smooth domain $\Gw\sbs \mathbb{R}^N$.
+Assume that $V\in C^1(\Gw)$ satisfies $V(x) \leq \bar a\,\dist(x,\bdw)^{-2}$ in $\Gw$ and that $L_V$ has a ground state $\Phi_V$ in $\Gw$.
+Assuming an additional condition on the behavior of $\Phi_V$ (see Section 3) we derive sharp, two-sided estimates of weighted integrals of positive $L_V$ harmonic functions and $L_V$ potentials.
+These lead to a-priori estimates of positive $L_V$ supersolutions and subsolutions assuming (in the latter case) existence of $L_V$ \btr. \\ [2mm] MSC: 35J60; 35J75\\ [2mm] Keywords: Harmonic measure, boundary trace, boundary Harnack principle.